-This document explains how to use Roles and permissions – a feature which helps set up different access to content for different groups of users.
+This document explains how to use custom roles and permissions – a feature which helps set up different access to content for different groups of users.
 Custom roles do not apply to the on-demand tier, which have standard spaces that come with predefined roles.

 We start with a quick how-to guide, showing a simple example and all the steps to get there, and then give a deeper overview of the concepts and workflows.